ligato/docs/docs/tutorials/04_kv-store.md

 ---

 Next, generate Go code based on your model using the [--gogo protobuf generator](https://github.com/gogo/protobuf).
 You have a single `model.proto` file stored in the model folder.
-It is a good practice to place the generated Go code in the same folder.
+It is good practice for you to place the generated Go code in the same folder.

-To store the proto model and Go code in the same model folder, assign the `model` directory in the `go:generate` directive's `--proto_path` and `--gogo_out` flags:
+To store the proto model and Go code in the same model folder, assign the `model` directory to the `go:generate` directive's `--proto_path` and `--gogo_out` flags:
 ```go
 //go:generate protoc --proto_path=model --gogo_out=model ./model/model.proto
 ```